Beef Tenderloin Roast

 This beef tenderloin roast is a stunning main to take center stage on your Christmas dinner table.
 It’s elegant, incredibly tender to the point where it feels indulgent, and worth every single penny.
 I’ll guide you every step of the way with this no-fail recipe for perfect results during the holiday season.

 But, you might be thinking – this is one pricey cut of meat and I’m a little intimidated!
-Fear not because this is an easy, totally foolproof beef tenderloin recipe.
+Fear not because this is an easy, totally foolproof, beef tenderloin recipe.
 It’s very similar to everyone’s favorite prime rib recipe, but it cooks in about half the time.
-Plus, it’s really easy to carve into beautiful slices for serving.
+Plus, it’s really easy to carve into beautiful slices for serving, similar to pork tenderloin.
 Who doesn’t love that?

 Once you make this recipe don’t be surprised if your family assigns you to beef tenderloin duty every holiday from here on out.
 It’s truly a Christmas dinner sensation.

 There’s a reason why this is an expensive cut of meat.
-It’s the most tender cut of beef available and where filet mignon comes from!
-Filet mignon is actually just the middle portion the tenderloin sliced up.
-Hence why beef tenderloin is such a coveted main during the holidays!
+It’s the most tender cut of beef available and where filet mignon comes from.
+Filet mignon is actually just the middle portion of the tenderloin sliced up.
+That’s why beef tenderloin is such a coveted main during the holidays!

 With most succulent pieces of meat like this, all you need is a simple garlic herb butter to bring it to life.
 Here’s what you’ll need.